Knights of Columbus

-As of 2019, there were nearly twomillion members around the world.
+As of 2024, the Knights reported having over 2.1 million members around the world.
 Women may participate in K of C through the Columbiettes and other female auxiliaries, and boys may join the Columbian Squires.
 The Order comprises four different "degrees", each one of which exemplifies one of the core principles of the order.
-There are more than 16,000 local Knights of Columbus councils around the world, including over 300 on college campuses.
+There are more than 17,000 local Knights of Columbus councils around the world, including over 400 on college campuses.

 History

 Early years

 American Catholic priest Michael J. McGivney founded the Knights of Columbus at St. Mary's Church in 1882 as a mutual benefit society for Catholic immigrants in New Haven, Connecticut.
 As a parish priest in an immigrant community, McGivney saw what could happen to a family when the main income earner died.
 This was before most government support programs were established.
 Because of religious and ethnic discrimination, Catholics in the late 19th century were regularly excluded from labor unions, popular fraternal organizations, and other organized groups that provided such social services.

 Although its first councils were all in Connecticut, the Order spread throughout New England and the United States in subsequent years.
 As the order expanded outside of Connecticut, structural changes in the late 1880s and 1890s were instituted to give the Knights a federalist system with local, state, and national levels of government.
 This allowed them to coordinate activities across states and localities.